xuthus83/pigallery2/benchmark/README.md

 # PiGallery2 performance benchmark results

-These results are created mostly for development, but I'm making them public for curious users.
+These results are created mostly for development, but the results are public for curious users.

 ## PiGallery2 v1.5.8, 26.01.2019